tanmay15/Sudoku/README.md

 # Sudoku
-This is Sudoku Solver project
+This is amazing Sudoku Solver project